|Nutrition Facts (per serving)|

 Preheat the oven to 350 F and grease a 13 x 9 x 2-inch pan with nonstick spray or softened butter.
 Line with parchment paper and set aside.

-Assemble and bake the cake following the manufacturer's instructions on the back of the box.
+Mix ingredients and bake the cake according to the instructions on the back of the box.

 While cake is baking, combine the strawberry gelatin and the boiling water in a small bowl and whisk to combine.

 Once cake is baked, poke all over the top of the warm cake with a thin utensil, such as a wooden skewer, about 1/4 to 1/2 inch thick.

 Evenly pour the warm liquid gelatin over the cake.